Mielan/Mielan/README.md

-### Hi, Xiaolan here.
+### Hi, Angelina here.
-This is Xiaolan (Angelina) Huang, junior student in UCSD major in Interdisciplenary Computing and Art.
+This is Angelina Huang, studied in UCSD major in Interdisciplinary Computing and Art.
 I love web designs and game development (3D) and VR environments.

 ## 🔭 I’m currently working on ...
 <!--https://github.com/Mielan/Global-Game-Jam